SPD logo

 • Engaging with and deploying new technology innovations

-• Developing a critical understanding of data structures and standards in data exchange as well as differentiating between tools which can be used to facilitate the construction of safe and sustainable buildings
+• Developing a critical understanding of data structures and standards in data exchange as well as differentiating between tools that can be used to facilitate the construction of safe and sustainable buildings

 • Understand legislation affecting contract management